FAQs

 OK, but really — how much stuff do you need for one day?
 You can bring a reasonably-sized bag with you — a purse or a small backpack.
 How big is ‘reasonable’?
 Well, whatever size you choose, security is going to check it at the gate, so you can be sure that everyone waiting behind you in line will have an opinion on what’s reasonable.

-Things you will want to leave at home: folding chairs, umbrellas, pets, and bad vibes.
+Things you will want to leave at home: folding/camp chairs, umbrellas, your pet(s) and bad vibes.

 Unless they have their own ticket, maybe?
 But how would they even get that?
-Wait, does your dog have a credit card?
+Does your dog have a credit card?

 We allow phone cameras and point-and-shoot cameras, but cameras with detachable lenses won’t be permitted through the gates unless you’ve been approved for media access.